chenlize96/CRC_2022_SV_React_Internship_Docs/docs/Components/Charts.md

 - Dropdown menu to select x, y and Aggregation function fields(for the pie plot: Sectors, Values and Aggregation function fields)
 - Enable/ disable the y field for bar, value field by clicking the Colored blocks
 - Real time changing title name, y-axis and x-axis
+- Return error message once the plot fail to fetch data under the field selector
 #### Scatter
 - Smooth Spline helps users check the trends of fetch data
--

 #### Bar
-- Supports fetching multiple y-axis data and representing results side by side with different color
+- Supports fetching multiple y-axis data with multiple y-selector
+- Representing results side by side with different color to help users

 #### Pie